Nathaniel Roie Arami.

-A statement by the organization Honeinu – which represents the family of the deceased, 26-year-old Nathaniel Roi Arami – said that the request followed the family’s receipt of information from investigators regarding “the circumstances of the murder, which were not cleared for publication.”
+A statement by the Honenu Zionist legal aid organization, representing Arami’s family, said the request came after receipt of information from investigators regarding “the circumstances of the murder which were not cleared for publication.”

-The statement added that the family had only received even this information after an October 22 order by the Petah Tikva court obligating the police to provide them with updates on the investigation.
+The statement added that the family had received even this information only after an October 22 order by the Petah Tikva court obligating the police to provide it updates on the investigation.

 At a press conference outside the court, the family said that publication of the details of the investigation would have “broad public consequences.”

-The family expressed regret over having to turn repeatedly to the court to intervene, but said the police “had left the family no choice,” as they had taken advantage of the family’s patience and silence on the issue for too long without giving explanations.
+The family said that it regretted having to turn repeatedly to the court to intervene, but that the police “had left the family no choice,” as it had abused and taken for granted the family’s patience and silence on the issue for too long, without giving explanations.

-Although initially Arami’s death was presumed an accidental fall, by the end of September, the police were already investigating the incident as a possible terrorist attack.
+Although initially Arami’s death was presumed to be an accidental fall, by the end of September the police were investigating the incident as a possible terrorist attack.

 Arami fell to his death while rappelling down from the 11th floor of a building at the construction site where he worked.
-It remained unclear, however, how the married father of two, who was expecting a third child, had lost control.
-During an initial investigation, police questioned an Arab coworker, but released him after he denied any wrongdoing.
+It remained unclear, however, how the married father of two, who was expecting a third child, lost control.